Canadian Refugee Law + Immigration Attorney

 Refugee Appeal Division (“RAD”)

-If your immigration application to enter or remain in Canada has been denied, you may have an opportunity to argue your case before the Immigration Division or the Immigration Appeal Division of the I.R.B.
-In order to ensure that an unreasonable decision does not stand between you and the status you deserve, book a free consultation with Ms. Keenan to discuss your options.
+If your immigration application to enter or remain in Canada has been denied, including applications for permanent resident and temporary status, as well as inadmissibility determinations, you may have an opportunity to argue your case before the Immigration Division or the Immigration Appeal Division of the I.R.B.
+Book a free consultation with Ms. Keenan to discuss your options.

 There are three Express Entry application streams: the Canadian Experience Class, the Federal Skilled Worker and Federal Skilled Trades Programs.
 These are the fastest routes to becoming a Canadian Permanent Resident.
 Applicants are scored at the initial “interest to apply” stage on the basis of their unique skills, work experience, language ability, education and other factors that can offer support for the application, including strong French language skills, having a sibling in Canada, or a valid job offer in Canada, which contribute to success for new immigrants in Canada.